Boostcom/bl-api-v3/source/includes/30_rewards_api/0_rewards_program.md

 ### Achievements

-Every Loyalty Club that has Boostcom Rewards enabled, has defined list of achievements that have rules attached to them.
+Every Loyalty Club that has Placewise Rewards enabled, has defined list of achievements that have rules attached to them.
 The rules are described below.

 ### <a name="rewards-program-achievements"></a> Achievement model